Terge3141/WhatsIllustrator/README.md

 # WhatsIllustrator

 ## What is WhatsIllustrator?
-WhatsIllustrator is a program and framework which converts a WhatsApp chat into a pdf, odt and tex.
-It is written in Java and can be easily extended for other output formats or layouts.
+WhatsIllustrator is a program and framework which converts WhatsApp and Telegram Messenger chats into a pdf, odt and tex.
+It is written in Java and can be easily extended for other output formats, layouts and messengers.

 ## Getting started
 ### Compile